-It is imperative to give credit to all sources from which you obtained information that you use in your paper.
+It is imperative to give credit to all sources from which you obtained information that you use in your paper, both in the paper where that information appears as well as at the end of your paper.
 Failure to acknowledge your sources is plagiarism, a very serious offense.
 Plagiarism occurs anytime you pass off someone else's ideas as your own, and accidental plagiarism is every bit as punishable as intentional plagiarism.
 Therefore, you need to understand how to cite your sources properly so it is always clear where each piece of information came from in the course of composing your written work.
 Before we discuss the actual formatting requirements, let us consider some issues related to the use of sources.